- March 4, 2012

 Having taught and coached managers for 40 years, and reflecting on my own management, I see the greatest lapse to be a failure to confront non-performance by subordinates.
 The number one question I hear from managers in training is “when do I give up on an employee?”
 Underneath the question is a gnawing sense that somehow the non-performance is rooted in the failure of the manager to give that employee what was needed to succeed.
 Due to the management gap, that is often the case, but that gnawing sense prevents managers from even having conversations with subordinates about underperformance, and hence the unsatisfactory performance goes on without being faced.

-I have developed a tool to help managers get over that gnawing question of “is it me or the employee”?
-Dann’s Seven Questions is a simple set of questions you can dialogue with your subordinates about.
+I developed a quick, effective tool, Dann’s 7 Questions, which has since evolved into both a book and a toolkit for organizations.
+The questions help managers get over that gnawing question of “is it me or the employee”?
+Dann’s 7 Questions is a simple set of questions you can dialogue with your subordinates about.
 If they answer “yes” to all the questions, then you have done all that should be expected of you in making the employee successful.
 If the employee is still not performing, then one of two situations exist.
 Either you miss-hired and put someone in a position they could not succeed in (you own it) or the employee, at this time in their life, is simply choosing to fail (the employee owns it).